Mexico Topic 12

 Economically, the Alemán administration and its successors were deeply influenced by the dependency theory advanced by Argentine economist Raúl Prebisch, who argued that Latin America’s economic underdevelopment stemmed from its structural dependence on industrialized nations, particularly the United States and Europe.
 In response, Mexican policymakers embraced Import Substitution Industrialization (ISI) as a pathway to economic autonomy.
 This model emphasized the development of domestic industry through high tariffs on foreign goods, state investment, and efforts to reduce reliance on imported manufactured products.

 Additionally, Mexico sought to diversify its economy by developing tourism and exploiting its natural resources.
 The outbreak of the Korean War (1950–1953) created new demand from the United States for raw materials such as metals and oil, accelerating Mexico’s industrial and export sectors.
-This surge in foreign exchange further empowered the Mexican state to invest in infrastructure, education, and industry—hallmarks of what would later be known as the Mexican Miracle, the period of rapid economic growth lasting through the 1970s.
+This surge in foreign exchange further empowered the Mexican state to invest in infrastructure, education, and industry. these were hallmarks of what would later be known as the Mexican Miracle lasting through the 1970s.

 The Mexican Miracle